digitallysavvy/split-theme/README.md

    -- For a dynamic image to display, name the custom field "image_key" within each page
 	-- within the value field include the entire url to the image you want to use

-** The "Custom Fields" option must be enabled at the top within "Screen Options" -- this is located within the page editor screen.
+_The "Custom Fields" option must be enabled at the top within "Screen Options"_ -- this is located within the page editor screen.

+Thanks for checking out the SplitLayout WordPress theme.